CS2401-Fall2021/lab4-Population/README.md

 the starting number of wolves, a target number of wolves and moose, and the maximum number of years you have to reach your target

 * Should you do this recursively?
 Or iteratively?
-(5 pts)
+(3 pts)

 * Why?
 (5 pts)

 * What edge cases should you consider?
-(5 pts)
+(2 pts)

 * Implement the proposed solution.
 (10 pts)

 * How many Moose should you start with if you begin with 5 wolves and want to reach a population of 500 moose and 25 wolves at some point within the next 50 years?
+(5 pts)